Aviation State High School: "Gateway to Aerospace Industries" programme

+Classes commenced in January 2007 under the new name of "Aviation High", although it would take over a year before uniforms and other items bearing the previous name Hendra Secondary College were completely replaced.

+Sports

-Aviation High has three sporting houses that compete against each other, Miller, Hinkler, and Kingsford-Smith, named after famous Australian aviators Robin Miller, Bert Hinkler, and Charles Kingsford-Smith respectively.
+Aviation High has three sporting houses that compete against each other, Miller (green), Hinkler (red), and Kingsford-Smith (yellow), named after famous Australian aviators Robin Miller, Bert Hinkler, and Charles Kingsford-Smith respectively.
 The competition between the houses is tight in the annual Cross-Country, Swimming, Athletics and Intra-School sport.